sparkfun/Servo_Trigger/README.md

 If there's no motion when you actuate the input, check that A and B are not the same, otherwise there's no position change!

-If you're feeding the input with a logic signal from an external device, be sure to drive the signal for more than 50 milliseconds - the PWM signal is updated every 50 Sec, and events shorter than that may missed.
+If you're feeding the input with a logic signal from an external device, be sure to drive the signal for more than 50 milliseconds - the PWM signal is updated every 50 mSec, and events shorter than that may missed.

 It's also possible that T can be shorter than the time it take the servo motor to physically rotate.
 In this case, the motor may not physically reach B before returning to A.  Try turning T up to see if a longer transition time allows the motor to turn.